Skip to Content

 💡

 Understanding when to use break and continue is key to writing clean and efficient loops.
-Use break to save time when a result is found, and use continue to simplify logic by filtering out items you don’t need to process.
+Use break to save computer resources when a result has been successfully found, and use continue to simplify your logic by filtering out items you do not need to process.